George Barclay (American football/baseball): First football helmet and career

 Barclay was credited with inventing the first-ever football helmet in 1894, with the intention that it would prevent cauliflower ears.
 The helmet was constructed by a saddle-maker from nearby Easton with strips of leather harness padding.
 It attracted national attention in a Lafayette game against Penn on Oct.
 24, 1896.
 The NCAA and the National Football League made helmets mandatory in 1939 and in 1941, respectively.

 Barclay was a member of the 1896 Lafayette football team that won the national championship.
 The next year, he was a player-coach for the Greensburg Athletic Association.
-He ended the season on the player on that team named to the "All- Western Pennsylvania" team by the Pittsburgh Press.
+At that season's end, The Pittsburg Times named him captain of its "All- Western Pennsylvania" team; he was the only Greensburg player named to that honorary squad.
 A year later, he was chosen by Dave Berry, the manager of the rival Latrobe Athletic Association, to play for the Western Pennsylvania All-Stars in the very first football all-star game, against the Duquesne Country and Athletic Club.